-Achieved 100 percent compliance with National Pollutant Discharge Elimination System requirements at all seven water reclamation plants (WRPs) for three or more years.
+Sustained a high rate of compliance with National Pollutant Discharge Elimination System requirements at all seven water reclamation plants (WRPs) for three or more years.

 Adopted a Climate Action Plan to outline a strategy to reduce green-house gas emissions to thwart the devastating effects of global warming, flooding, and pollution that threaten the region's water resources.